LZeroAnalytics/thornode/docs/architecture/adr-009-reserve-income-fee-overhaul.md

 ~~One of the draw-backs from paying fees intra-block is volatility - yield for Savers, LPs and Nodes can fluctuate depending on the daily economic activity of the chain.
 This begs the question - why not pay all fees into the Reserve and slightly increase the Emissions?
 This means ALL income goes into a smoothing function and yield would be fairly constant even over periods of 3-6 months.
-The yield computed daily, monthly or even yearly would be very similiar, thus frontends and wallets would align much closer when displaying APR.~~
+The yield computed daily, monthly or even yearly would be very similar, thus frontends and wallets would align much closer when displaying APR.~~

 ## Decision